eylles/shed/readme.md

 make install-examples
 ```

-using the default locations you should get a series of examples for either x11
+Using the default locations you should get a series of examples for either x11
 or wayland sessions at `/usr/local/share/doc/shed/examples`, take them as
 inspiration, the shed_awesome and the xsession shed-awesome.desktop are the
 example x11 files, the shed_sway and the wayland-session shed-sway.desktop are